13 Graphical Exploration of Data

 - Click the Pointer button on the Tools toolbar or Esc key to exit the Data Reader tool.

-The Data Reader now supports zooming.
+You can zoom into the graph while using the Data Reader.
 While the tool is active, press CTRL and use your mouse wheel to zoom in or out on the page.

 The Data Cursor Tool